DHTMLX/gantt-docs/data/desktop/layout_config.md

 - set a scrollbar with the necessary scrolling direction and assign an ID to it
 - use the id of the scrollbar as a value of the *scrollX/scrollY* property inside the view configuration object

-In the default layout the grid and timeline views are bound to both the horizontal and vertical scrolls:
+Let's bind custom grid and timeline views to the vertical scroll:

 ~~~js
 gantt.config.layout = {